Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 #### Description

-This example uses the `alpine` image to print all files found in the input directory simply.
+This example uses the `alpine` image to print all files found in the input directory.

 1. Deploy the workflow definition to MONAI Deploy Workflow Manager:
    ```